 Nowadays these unassuming little disks seem to be used (often crumbled or crushed) nearly as often as an ingredient in other recipes as they are enjoyed whole as cookies.

-Marie biscuits are smashed and turned into milk shakes or atole, layered in many a no-bake dessert, and pulverized and used as “flour” in recipes for cakes and other cookies, among other things.
-There are Maria cookie flans, Maria cookie bon bons, and Maria cookie-flavored ice creams—pretty heady stuff for a humble, very mild tasting little wafer.
+Maria biscuits are smashed and turned into milk shakes or atole, layered in many a no-bake dessert and pulverized and used as “flour” in recipes for cakes and other cookies, among other things.
+There are Maria cookie flans, Maria cookie bon bons and Maria cookie-flavored ice creams—pretty heady stuff for a humble, very mild-tasting little wafer.

 Crushed and mixed with melted butter and sugar to produce a no-bake pie crust—in the same way that graham cracker crusts are frequently made in the U.S.

 As a garnish and accompaniment to a dish of ice cream, pudding or similar dessert.

 Topped with cream cheese and a slice of ate (a thick paste made from quince, guavas, figs or other fruit) and eaten as a snack or dessert.